aduong58/portfolio_projects/Elist-Sales-Analysis/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![sales_by_year](https://github.com/aduong58/portfolio_projects/assets/58454640/d2b7c9b6-3f8e-4533-9e65-d8a725d675d8)  |  ![aov_orders_by_year](https://github.com/aduong58/portfolio_projects/assets/58454640/37010556-d25e-4197-8711-2817d37b4def) | ![sales_by_month](https://github.com/aduong58/portfolio_projects/assets/58454640/187f8f2d-20d2-40b8-b6bf-83b28671a29d)

-In 2019, the initial year of sales records, Elist generated $3.26 million in sales.
+In 2019, the initial year of sales records, Nexus generated $3.26 million in sales.
 In the following year, the company observed a significant growth in revenue, generating $8.62 million in sales for 2020, more than doubling the revenue of the previous year's sales.

 Analyzing the quarterly breakdown of revenue data reveals a peak in Q4 of 2020, where sales generated $2.5 million for just that quarter.
 Following this period of substantial growth, there has been a gradual decrease in revenue generated from sales. <br><br>